 A word from Victoria I.S.D.
 Superintendent Quintin Shepherd

-Closing thoughts: Thanksgiving
+Closing thoughts: A working board

 The following is an article provided by Supt.
 Quintin Shepherd of the Victoria I.S.D.